Willgunter/Discord-Clone/README.md

 - Should I add delete functionality to messages?
 I really don't want to because that would maybe take time? would it really though? like it could be just a button where it Deletes it from the collection and it refreshes the page? would it really be that hard? would Update / edit button be hypothetically that easy as well?
 I could put something about CRUD it in my resume... (would it really be that good though?)

-- ideas for server names:

-    - server1
-        - school or something???
-            - Information on school assignments or something
-            - voice channel to collaborate on homework?

-    - server2
-        - Gym

-    - server3
-        - Internships?
-            - Definetely apply to SAS (the HR people at Volvo are very hard-working and extremenly cool btw)
-            - Discussion on how to get one and who does and does not have an internship yet

 ## Timeline